 At Lincoln UTC we believe science is a subject every student should enjoy regardless of ability, therefore all students are taught ‘triple’ science in mixed ability groups.
 Exam results have been increasing year on year.
-Our students achieve broadly in line with national averages with 9-1 and 9-4 significantly above AQA national average for GCSE science.
+In 2020 78% of students achieved a grade 4-9 in biology, 82% achieved a grade 4-9 in physics and 84% achieved a grade 4-9 in chemistry.
 In their recent report, Ofsted highlighted that both the progress made by pupils and the quality of teaching is particularly strong within the science department.

 We offer many extension and enrichment opportunities, for example, the UTCs close links with the University of Lincoln allow students to utilise their state of the art facilities to analyse products using infrared spectroscopy, mass spectrometry and H NMR/C NMR.
 Each year a selection of students will also compete in the biology, chemistry and physics British Olympiads, designed to challenge and stimulate pupils with an interest in science to expand and extend their talents.
 In 2019, all students involved were rewarded with a Silver, Bronze, or Commendation certificate.